Learning Drums

 10) Alesis Drummer

-For the past few years, Alesis has been dominating the budget electronic drum market, with kits like the Strike Pro, DM10 MKII Studio, Surge Mesh, and Nitro Mesh.
+For the past few years, Alesis has been dominating the budget electronic drum market, with kits like the Strike Pro, DM10 MKII Studio, Surge Mesh, and Nitro MAX.

 For drummers who buy these kits, this forum is for you.
 Users of the site can ask questions, post videos, and share stories about their electronic drums.